 \cref{fig4} shows qualitative results in the 24-view setting, comparing our method against optimization-based baselines.
 IntraTomo~\cite{zang2021intratomo} produces overly smoothed reconstructions with blurred organ boundaries.
 NAF~\cite{zhaneural} and SAX-NeRF~\cite{cai2024structure} yield noisy reconstructions and fail to recover fine anatomical details.
 R\textsuperscript{2}-Gaussian \cite{zha2024r} preserves structures more faithfully but exhibits characteristic spiky Gaussian artifacts.
 In contrast, our method produces images that are visually closest to the ground truth, with fewer artifacts across all three views.
 Additional qualitative results are provided in the supplementary material.

 {\textbf{Cross-dataset Generalization.}} To evaluate cross-dataset generalization, we test our model and several feed-forward and optimization-based baselines on two external datasets, FUMPE~\cite{masoudi2018new} and PENGWIN~\cite{liu2023pelvic}, without any retraining or fine-tuning.
 Results under different view configurations are summarized in \cref{tab:tab3,tab:tab4,tab:tab5,tab:tab6}.
 Our method consistently achieves the best performance across all settings.
-For instance, under the 6-view configuration on FUMPE, it improves PSNR by over 7\,dB compared to DIF-Gaussian, and under the 24-view setting, it surpasses R$^2$-Gaussian by up to 1.9\,dB on FUMPE and 1.4\,dB on PENGWIN.
+For instance, under the 6-view configuration on FUMPE, it improves PSNR by over 3.8\,dB compared to DeepSparse, and under the 24-view setting, it surpasses R$^2$-Gaussian by up to 1.9\,dB on FUMPE and 1.4\,dB on PENGWIN.
 These results indicate that the proposed latent volume refinement learns structural priors that generalize effectively to unseen domains.

 {\textbf{Novel View X-ray Synthesis.}} We further evaluate our method on novel-view X-ray synthesis under a 6-view setting, comparing it with optimization-based methods as summarized in \cref{tab:tab7}.
 Our model achieves an improvement of about 8\,dB in PSNR over R\textsuperscript{2}-Gaussian~\cite{zha2024r}.
 As shown in \cref{fig5}, SAX-NeRF~\cite{cai2024structure} and R\textsuperscript{2}-Gaussian tend to produce overly smoothed images with blurred structural boundaries.
 In contrast, \textit{ILV} preserves structural fidelity and recovers clear object boundaries.
 These results demonstrate that our approach not only reconstructs high-quality CT volumes but also performs well in rendering-based applications.